-Date issued: 21 May 2020, Travel Health Advisory #12
+Date issued: 3 March 2021, Travel Health Advisory #17

-WHO advised that if any traveler has symptoms suggestive of acute respiratory illness during their travel period or after returning, they should seek medical attention and highlight their recent travel to the medical personnel.
+As of 3 March 2021, there have been at least 128,301,662 total cases worldwide with 2,806,679 reported deaths; 390,026,186 total positive test results in the United States.
+Countries with the highest numbers of reported COVID-19 cases are the United States, Brazil, India, France and Russia.
+The World Health Organization (WHO) advised that if any traveler has symptoms suggestive of acute respiratory illness during their travel period or after returning, they should seek medical attention and highlight their recent travel to medical personnel.

 A new outbreak of pneumonia was first seen in early December 2019 in Wuhan, Hubei Province, China.
 On 7 January 2020, this outbreak was identified as being caused by novel Coronavirus (2019-nCoV).
 On 11 February 2020, the World Health Organization (WHO) announced an official name for the disease that is causing the coronavirus disease, COVID-19.

 Coronavirus refers to a family of respiratory viruses that can range from the common cold to a more severe disease, such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).

 The first Coronavirus was isolated in birds in 1937 and the first Human Coronavirus (HCoV) was identified in the nasal swab of patients with the common cold in the mid-1960s.
 Until now, seven strains of Coronavirus infecting humans have been identified.
 The newest strain, known as novel Coronavirus (2019-nCoV), was identified in China on 7 January 2020.